cane

 Linguaggio del cane

-If you have a dog you will surely have wondered what your puppy wants to communicate with his funny expressions and wagging tail.
+If you have a dog, you have probably wondered what your puppy wants to communicate with his funny expressions and wagging tail.
 As in any relationship, good communication strengthens trust; knowing how to recognize the behavioral signals that are part of the dog's language will make you more confident in managing his reactions.

-In fact, usually before biting, barking or doing any dangerous action the animal carries out behaviors which, if recognized in time, can prevent dangerous situations for the animal itself and for those around it.
+In fact, usually before biting, barking or doing any other dangerous action the animal performs some behaviors that, if recognized in time, can prevent dangerous situations for the animal itself and for those around it.

 In this article…

-Canine language , just like in humans, is composed of verbal and nonverbal language.
+Canine language , just like in humans, is made up of verbal and non-verbal language.

-In the first case there are different types of vocalizations, such as yelping, barking and howling.
-The dog has a large number of sounds: the bark to request attention, the submissive and painful whine, the dominance growl and the howl which is used to seek long-distance social contact.
+In the first case, there are different types of vocalizations, such as whining, barking and howling.
+The dog has a large amount of sounds: the bark to request attention, the submissive and pain whine, the dominance growl and the howl that is used to seek long-distance social contact.

-In the second case, the communicative signals are multiple, precisely because the dog uses its entire body to express mood, emotions and intentions.
+In the second case, the communicative signals are multiple, precisely because the dog uses the whole body to express mood, emotions and intentions.

 In this article we will give greater importance to posture, in fact being aware of the various meanings linked to the position of the body and its interaction with space is essential to recognize the puppy's moods and prevent possible dangerous situations.

-Speaking with Marika Gravili , dog trainer also known on social media as Unusual Dog Sitter , we discovered that an element to take into consideration when you want to decipher the moods and intentions of your dog is the observation of the posture and position of the dog. his body in space.
+Speaking with Marika Gravili , a dog trainer also known on social media as Unusual Dog Sitter , we discovered that an element to take into consideration when you want to decipher your dog's moods and intentions is the observation of the posture and position of his body in space.
 The dog's posture can provide us with information in relation to the surrounding environment and other individuals.

-Marika states, for example, that a self-confident dog is not afraid to position himself in the center of a room in a new context, while an introverted dog will be more inclined to position himself on the edges and perhaps with his back to the wall in search of protection.
-By analyzing the dog's posture we can be able to understand his intentions for example:
+Marika states, for example, that a self-confident dog is not afraid to position itself in the center of a room in a new context, while an introverted dog will be more inclined to position itself on the edges and perhaps with its back to the wall seeking protection.
+By analyzing the dog's posture we can be able to understand its intentions for example:

 It means that the dog is open to collaboration and alliance.